nim-lang/Nim/doc/manual_experimental.md

 In the example above `CppClass` has a deleted default constructor.
 Notice how by using the constructor syntax, one can call the appropiate constructor.

-Notice when calling constructor in a global variable, it will be called before `NimMain` meaning Nim is not fully initialized.
+Notice when calling a constructor in the section of a global variable initialization, it will be called before `NimMain` meaning Nim is not fully initialized.